-Kocken et al. (2019) suggested that the link between $\delta^{13}C$ and the astronomical forcing could be explained by enhanced marine organic carbon burial for lower eccentricity values.
-Periods of low eccentricity and therefore low seasonal contrast could favor annual wet conditions, and consequently clay formation.
+Kocken et al. (2019) suggested that the link between δ^{13} C and the astronomical forcing could be explained by enhanced marine organic carbon burial for lower eccentricity values.
+Periods of low eccentricity and therefore low seasonal contrast could favour annual wet conditions and, consequently, clay formation.
 The majority of organic carbon is buried in association with clay particles (Hedges and Keil, 1995).
-If transport is not limiting, lower eccentricity would lead to higher marine organic carbon burial and increase $\delta^{13}C$.
-Paillard (2017) suggested a link between monsoons and organic carbon burial.
-Monsoon favor soil erosion and sediment transports.
-Recent soil as well as petrogenic organic carbon can be eroded and carried to the oceans via rivers.
+If transport is not limiting, lower eccentricity would lead to higher marine organic carbon burial and increased δ^{13} C. Paillard (2017) suggested a link between monsoons and organic carbon burial.
+Monsoons favour soil erosion and sediment transports.
+Recent soil and petrogenic organic carbon can be eroded and carried to the oceans via rivers.
 The net effect on organic carbon burial depends on the geomorphological dynamics.
-For aggradational situations, that favor burial, the net result is organic matter burial.
-In that case, $\delta^{13}C$ increases with increased eccentricity and monsoon strength.
-However, for progradational situations, oxidation of petrogenic organic carbon is favored, leading to a $\delta^{13}C$ decrease with eccentricity increase.
-Martinez and Dera (2015) suggested that low eccentricity values and the associated stable and humid conditions could favor constant freshwater and nutrient inputs, thus favoring water mass stratification, productivity levels, leading to persistent anoxia and therefore higher organic carbon burial rates.
+For aggradational situations that favour burial, the net result is organic matter burial.
+In that case, δ^{13} C increases with increased eccentricity and monsoon strength.
+However, for progradational situations, oxidation of petrogenic organic carbon is favoured, leading to a δ^{13} C decrease with eccentricity increase.
+Martinez and Dera (2015) suggested that low eccentricity values and the associated stable and humid conditions could favour constant freshwater and nutrient inputs, thus favouring water mass stratification and productivity levels, leading to persistent anoxia and therefore higher organic carbon burial rates.
 On the contrary, high eccentricity values are associated with a recovery of oxic conditions during the cool season, limiting organic carbon burial.
-It has also been suggested that terrestrial organic carbon burial could increase with eccentricity minima, as this would favor annual soil anoxia (Kurtz et al., 2003).
-Laurin et al. (2015) suggested that $\delta^{13}C$ variations in the Late Cretaceous could be explained by a transient storage of organic matter or methane in quasi-stable reservoirs such as wetlands, soils, marginal zones of marine euxinic strata, and permafrost.
-These quasi-stable reservoirs could respond non linearly to changes in obliquity and the consequent high latitude insolation changes or changes in meriodional insolation gradients.
-Other mechanisms have been proposed to explain $\delta^{13}C$ variation as a consequence from astronomical variations. de Boer et al. (2014) suggested that ice sheet dynamics and linked changes in carbon cycle dynamics could explain the 400 kyr cycles in $\delta^{13}C$.
-However, this mechanism does not permit to explain the presence of such cycles for periods without ice sheet (Kocken et al., 2019).
+It has also been suggested that terrestrial organic carbon burial could increase with eccentricity minima, as this would favour annual soil anoxia (Kurtz et al., 2003).
+Laurin et al. (2015) suggested that $\delta^{13} C$ variations in the Late Cretaceous could be explained by a transient storage of organic matter or methane in quasistable reservoirs such as wetlands, soils, marginal zones of marine euxinic strata, and permafrost.
+These quasi-stable reservoirs could respond non-linearly to changes in obliquity and the consequent high-latitude insolation changes or changes in meridional insolation gradients.

+Other mechanisms have been proposed to explain δ^{13} C variation as a consequence of astronomical variations; de Boer et al. (2014) suggested that ice sheet dynamics and linked changes in carbon cycle dynamics could explain the 400 kyr cycles in δ^{13} C. However, this mechanism does not permit an explanation of the presence of such cycles for periods without ice sheets (Kocken et al., 2019).

-Modelling studies forcing the net organic matter burial through eccentricity have been able to produce 400 kyr and 2.4 Myr cycles in the $\delta^{13}C$ (Paillard, 2017; Kocken et al., 2019).
-However, these studies did not find longer cycles, such as the \sim 4.5 and \sim 9 Myr cycles observed in geological records.
-The model used were linear, and non linear mechanisms might be necessary in order to produce multi-million year cycles that have a very low amplitude in the input forcing.
+Modelling studies forcing the net organic matter burial through eccentricity have been able to produce 400 kyr and 2.4 Myr cycles in the $\delta^{13} C$ (Paillard, 2017; Kocken et al., 2019).
+However, these studies did not find longer cycles, such as the $\sim\!4.5$ and $\sim\!9\,\mathrm{Myr}$ cycles observed in geological records.
+The models used were linear, and non-linear mechanisms might be necessary in order to produce multi-million-year cycles that have a very low amplitude in the input forcing.

-Here, we develop a new conceptual model of the carbon cycle, that includes a net organic matter burial term and force it astronomically with the eccentricity, similarly to the study of Paillard (2017).
-However, contrary to this study, the organic matter fluxes depend also on the surface carbon content, through its influence on climate, and on atmospheric oxygen content.
-Our model therefore couples the carbon and oxygen cycles, and is non linear, with the possibility of multiple equilibria.
+Here, we develop a new conceptual model of the carbon cycle that includes a net organic matter burial term and force it astronomically with the eccentricity, similarly to the study of Paillard (2017).
+However, contrary to this study, the organic matter fluxes also depend on the surface carbon content with regard to its influence on climate and on atmospheric oxygen content.
+Our model therefore couples the carbon and oxygen cycles and is non-linear, with the possibility of multiple equilibria.